lincolndouglas

 The debates had a significant influence on American history as Lincoln rose from relative obscurity to become president of the United States two years later.
 His knowledge of history, philosophy, and law was apparent from the beginning of the debates.
 Although he lost the election to Douglas, as state legislatures chose Senators at the time, he quickly rose to national prominence.

-Today, the phrase “Lincoln-Douglas style” debate refers to a debate with no moderator where the participants are able to talk without interruption.
-The actual Lincoln-Douglas debates were the most important since the founding of the country, as both men laid out visions for what America was and where it should go moving forward.
-Ultimately, it led to Lincoln being elected president at the country’s most challenging time.
+Today, the phrase “Lincoln-Douglas style” debate refers to a debate with no moderator in which the participants can talk without interruption.
+The actual Lincoln-Douglas debates were the most important since the country’s founding, as both men laid out visions for what America was and where it should go moving forward.
+Ultimately, they led to Lincoln being elected president at the country’s most challenging time.

 Leave a Reply